3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 ## :red_circle: :warning: CARTOGRAPHER & LATEST KLIPPER USERS READ THIS!! :warning: :red_circle:

-Due the recent changes to how Klipper reads/recalls probed Z values & how Cartographer software interacts & deals with these changes, it seems their edited Klipper software can not deal effectively with recalled/used/displayed probe tuple objects/values outside it's own system.
+Due to the recent changes to how Klipper reads/recalls probed Z values it seems it differs very slightly from how the Cartographer3d software is currently configured.
 This causes the BED_CHECKER heat soak macro to fail & your print to get cancelled as DKEU sees a problem happening.
+The latest DKEU posted 24th March 2026 implements a workaround for this discrepancy & will restore BED_CHECKER functionality.
+Please update DKEU to the latest available version if you have been effected by this issue.

-If you experience this issue please try disabling the BED_CHECKER heat soak system in the Demon user settings cfg file, report this issue to Cartographer3D & wait for them to release a firmware fix for this issue to improve compatibility.
+We have made the Cartographer3D aware of this issue so hopefully they'll be working on a fix for this issue to improve compatibility of their software.

 <br>